6 Ways to Combat Zoom Fatigue (And 1 Bonus Tool)

 Zoom fatigue psychology

 The Zoom fatigue psychology is an interesting one.
+It shows that Zoom fatigue doesn’t apply to only introverts or extroverts.

 One article on National Geographic reported that Jodi Eichler-Levine finished teaching a class over Zoom, and she immediately fell asleep in the guest bedroom doubling as her office.